 Before joining LMH in 2007, I was Research Fellow at the Max Planck Institute for Mathematics in Bonn for one year.
 Prior to that I was a Heisenberg research fellow for five years, and associate professor in Konstanz (where I got my habilitation), Freiburg, Ulm and Philadelphia.
 I had extended research visits in Cambridge, Paris, Rennes, Lille, Copenhagen, Heidelberg, Tel Aviv, Jerusalem, Novosibirsk, Kyoto, Campinas, Rio de Janeiro, Saskatoon, Berkeley and Princeton.
 I was co-founder and fellow of the Freiburg Graduate School of Mathematical Logic and Applications (2002-2008, funded by the DFG, the German Research Foundation).
 I co-organised conferences in Oxford, Edinburgh, Freiburg, Konstanz, Oberwolfach and Luminy.
 I am a regular invitee to workshops at MFO Oberwolfach, CIRM Luminy and MSRI Berkeley.
-I am the Invited Speaker at the International Congress of Mathematicians (ICM), taking place in Rio de Janeiro in August 2018.
+I was the Invited Speaker at the International Congress of Mathematicians (ICM), that took place in Rio de Janeiro in August 2018.

 I am a member of the Mathematical Logic Group at the Mathematical Institute Oxford.
 My research interests are in logic, algebra and number theory.
 More specifically I have proved theorems on valuation theory, on model theory and on arithmetic of fields, on infinite Galois theory, on the Inverse Galois Problem, on Hilbert’s 10th Problem, on undecidability in number theory, on Grothendieck’s anabelian geometry and on profinite groups.
 You can watch two of my research talks in Luminy (2015) and at IHP Paris (2018).